tytydraco/yessleep/out/The_cult_isnt_human.md

 There were a bunch of documents about paranormal activities in the past , some fiction about supernatural beings and other occult things.
 One book stood out from the others , One titled "UNF Rituals".

 I opened the book , It had a bunch of weird rituals.
 "Ritual to become a cultist" , "Ritual to worship the OU", etc. There was one extremely weird called "Ritual to form a pact".
-All of the had one thing in common , Human sacrifices.
+All of them had one thing in common , Human sacrifices.

 "What kind of a pact?
 What is the OU?
 What is this cult?"
 All these thoughts were racing into my mind when I suddenly heard a scream.